Raspberry Pi: Everything you need to know

 - Raspberry Pi rivals

 The Raspberry Pi craze is a little over five years old, and it shows no sign of stopping.
-What began as a stripped-down, uber-cheap, credit-card sized PC meant to teach programming to children has morphed into a go-to solution when you need a diminutive workhorse PC.
+What began as a stripped-down, uber-cheap, credit-card sized PC meant to teach programming to children has morphed into a vehicle for innovation and ingenuity.

-But the Raspberry Pi’s biggest claim to fame is the hardware-hacking craze it set off.
 You’ll find all kinds of wild Raspberry Pi projects online, from electric skateboards to endless remote-control devices and home automation hacks like magic mirrors.
 Many people also use the Raspberry Pi in more down-to-earth ways, such as a home theater PC, a retro gaming console, or a networked file server.

 Curious?
 Here’s everything you need to know about the Raspberry Pi.